addyosmani/backbone-fundamentals/index.md

 console.log(todo2.get('completed')); // false
 ```

-Alternatively, if you wish to directly access all of the attributes in a model's instance directly, you can achieve this as follows:
+Alternatively, if you wish to access all of the attributes in a model's instance directly, you can achieve this as follows:

 ```javascript
 var Todo = Backbone.Model.extend({